 Perhaps the biggest accomplishment this year, was the CFA award dedicated to create our first Comprehensive Plan in more than three decades.
-This will be used to develop a planning road map and create design standards and implement other initiatives that will improve property values and create a more vibrant and inclusive resurgence.
+This will be used to develop a planning road map and guide future development in the City.

 AP-12 Participation - 91.105, 91.200(c)